 On the liabilities side, 'deposits' comprise overnight deposits, deposits with agreed maturity and redeemable at notice, and repurchase agreements.
 Overnight deposits include banker's drafts but not tied accounts.
 Deposits with agreed maturity include certificates of deposit, tied accounts and tied savings deposits; they also include the issue of subordinated loans.
 Deposits redeemable at notice include free savings deposits and, as of the data for October 2007, the various forms of CDP postal deposits.
 Since June 2010, pursuant to the convention introduced by Regulation ECB/2008/32, deposits include in the item 'deposits with agreed maturity of more than two years' those 'related to operations of loan sales', i.e. the proceeds of securitizations and other loan transfers used to fund 'assets that have been sold but are still recognized on the balance sheet'.
-Table 1.5 (code TSC20200) gives separate information for this series, and it is therefore possible to subtract it from total deposits.
+Table 1.5 (code BSIB0500) gives separate information for this series, and it is therefore possible to subtract it from total deposits.
+The 'debt securities issued' are recorded at face value; they include the issue of subordinated liabilities.
 From December 2000 onwards the time series includes reverse convertibles among the securities issued with maturity up to two years.
 As of December 2011, the item 'debt securities issued' included own debt securities issues bought back.